JBEI/edd/Configuration.md

 EDD's Django configuration files live under `edd/settings`:
 * `base.py`: defines baseline default settings that make EDD work out-of-the box.
 You can edit this file directly, but it's cleaner / easier in the long run to override its values by creating a `local.py`.
 See below for more details.
-* `local.py`: this file *isn't* provided out-of-the-box with EDD, but EDD checks for its existence, and any configuration options you define in `local.py` will override the defaults defined in `base.py`.
+* `local.py`: ta sample file is provided out-of-the-box with EDD.
+EDD checks for its existence, and any configuration options you define in `local.py` will override the defaults defined in `base.py`.
 You can copy and edit 'local.py-example' to override any options you want from `base.py`.
 Note that `local.py` is purposefully *not* added to EDD's Git repo, since its purpose is to define options specific to a single EDD deployment.
 As a result, you can update your EDD deployment with a simple `git pull`, followed by a relaunch.
 * `celery.py`: Defines EDD's Celery configuration.
 EDD ships with some reasonable default settings, but you may have to tune Celery to work with your computing environment/demands.
 See Celery's [configuration documentation][4], as well as EDD's custom Celery configuration options defined in the file.
 Values defined here can also be overridden in your `local.py`
 * `auth.py`: Defines authentication-specific settings that can be overridden in your `local.py`